 All federal government publication discard lists will be submitted electronically to the ohiogovdoc mailing list.

 Each federal depository in the state is required to subscribe to the ohiogovdoc mailing list.
+Please remember to format the message you send as plain text.

 Preparing to discard: